 The Group manages its investment risks through both a system of limits and a strategy to optimize expected risk and reward.
 To ensure diversification of the Group's investment portfolio and to avoid excessive aggregation of risks, limits on asset types, economic sector exposure, industry exposure and individual security exposure are placed on the Group's investment portfolio and monitored on an ongoing basis.
-The Group manages its interest rate risk through an asset liability management strategy that involves the selection of investments with appropriate characteristics, such as duration, yield, currency and liquidity that are tailored to the anticipated cash outflow characteristics of the Group's liabilities under insurance and reinsurance policies that are payable in foreign currencies with assets, such as cash and investments or currency options and forwards, that are denominated in such currencies.
+The Group manages its interest rate risk through an asset liability management strategy that involves the selection of investments with appropriate characteristics, such as duration, yield, currency and liquidity that are tailored to the anticipated cash outflow characteristics of the Group's liabilities under insurance and reinsurance policies that are payable in foreign currency risk by seeking to match the Group's liabilities under insurance and forwards, that are denominated in such currencies.
 In order to limit the Group's exposure to credit risk, the Group's Investment Policy is to invest primarily in debt instruments of high credit quality issuers and to limit exposure to any one issuer.
 The Group's Investment Policy sets limits for individual credit exposures based on credit rating.
 The Group manages equity risk by maintaining a diversified portfolio and limiting the overall size of its investment in equities.